YottaDB/YDBDoc/MessageRecovery/errors.rst

 STRMISSQUOTE, Missing double-quote at end of string specification ssss

-GDE Error: This indicates that a subscripted name was specified with string subscripts parts of which were enclosed inside double-quotes but the closing double-quote is missing.
+GDE Error: This indicates that a subscripted name was specified with string subscripts - parts of which were enclosed inside double-quotes, but the closing double-quote is missing.

 Action: Specify the subscripted name with the appropriate double quote(s).